kthorp/pyfao56/README.md

 [test7](https://github.com/kthorp/pyfao56/tree/main/tests/test7) - The cornE42FF2023.py module contains code to setup and run pyfao56 for a full-irrigation treatment in a 2023 maize study at Greeley, Colorado and to demonstrate the Visualization class for visualizing root zone soil water depletion and evapotranspiration time series.
 The SoilWaterSeries and Statistics classes are also demonstrated.

+[test8](https://github.com/kthorp/pyfao56/tree/main/tests/test8) - The runoff.py module contains code to setup and run pyfao56 while considering surface runoff for field conditions in McLean County, Illinois.
+A customized figure is created to demonstrate the water balance with surface runoff enabled.

+[test9](https://github.com/kthorp/pyfao56/tree/main/tests/test9) - The cotton2018.py module contains code to setup and run pyfao56 for a well-watered treatment in a 2018 cotton field study at Maricopa, Arizona.
+The module provides many examples of ways to parameterize the autoirrigation methododogy in pyfao56.

 ## Detailed Startup Information
 ### Core Functionality
-The core pyfao56 model is designed to follow the [FAO-56](http://www.fao.org/3/x0490e/x0490e00.htm) methodology in the strictest and purest sense.
+The core pyfao56 model was originally designed to follow the [FAO-56](http://www.fao.org/3/x0490e/x0490e00.htm) methodology in the strictest and purest sense.
 To implement the model, users must first populate two pyfao56 classes with appropriate data: Parameters and Weather.
 Together, these two classes represent the minimum data inputs that users must provide to conduct a simulation.
 Irrigation data is also often provided via the Irrigation class, although with version 1.2, irrigation data is not strictly required, and the model will run without it.

 After the input classes are created and populated, users must then instantiate a Model class by providing the simulation starting date ('yyyy-ddd'), simulation ending date ('yyyy-ddd'), and the instances of the Parameters, Weather, and other optional classes.
 Users can then run the daily soil water balance model by calling the "run()" method of the Model class.